anth12/inner-fire/_pages/300hour-therapeutic-yoga-and-ayurvedic-lifestyle.md

 Let's co-create not just a 'new normal' but an enlightened illuminated and evolutionary way forward as a species.
 The training will take place over 24 days:

-**Block 1: Weekend 1: 17th/18th April 2021 in or near Kendal, Cumbria.
-Non- residential (Zoom if restrictions still in place)**
+**Block 1: Weekend 1: 26/27th March 2022 in or near Kendal, Cumbria.
+Non- residential.**

-**Weekend 2: 15th/16th May in or near Kendal, Cumbria.
+**Weekend 2: 23rd/24th April in or near Kendal, Cumbria.
 Non-residential**

-**Weekend 3: 12th/13th June in or near Kendal, Cumbria.
+**Weekend 3: 21st/22nd May in or near Kendal, Cumbria.
 Non-residential**

-**Block 2: Summer, 17th-22nd  July 2021 - camping in the Lake District on basic site with facilities**
+**Block 2: Summer, 16th-21st  July 2022 - camping in the Lake District on basic site with facilities**

 **Block 3: October half-term, 23rd-28th October 2021 – possibly a monastery in the hills of Majorca or we may change to 3 non-residential autumn weekends, depending on how covid restrictions unfold.**